Do Brain Cells Regenerate? Yes, and You Can Help

 Mind-body exercises, such as yoga, can increase new brain cell production in the hippocampus.

-These type of exercises also reduce stress, a known disruptor of brain cell regeneration.
+These types of exercises also reduce stress, a known disruptor of brain cell regeneration.

 How Sleep Affects Brain Cell Regeneration